Babworth House: Condition

-As at 1 July 1999, the physcial condition is excellent.
+As at 1 July 1999, the physical condition is excellent.

-Although in the 1830s Macdonald did not build a house on the site he was responsible for a considerable amount of landscaping including the planting of a vineyard on the site of what is now Wiston Gardens, including No. 4.
+Although Macdonald did not build a house on the site in the 1930s, he was responsible for a considerable amount of landscaping including the planting of a vineyard on the site of what is now Wiston Gardens, including No. 4.
 The vineyard was reputedly designed by Thomas Shepherd, the first nurseryman and landscape designer in the colony.
 The Mount Adelaide Estate was extensively sub-divided between the time Macdonald departed for England in 1837 and the turn of the century.

 The site has identified archaeological potential for relics associated with the significant 1830s vineyard of the Mount Adelaide Estate located on this site prior to its subdivision and construction of the subject house.
 These potential relics have been assessed as significant for the following reasons: